top of page

 Multi-asset Passive Management funds

-These funds invest in multi-asset classes and where some, or all, of the fund management, is based on tracking a particular market or index.
+These funds invest in multi-asset classes, and where some, or all, of the fund management is based on tracking a particular market or index.
 The fund will attempt to mirror the performance of the selected indices.
-Some, or all, of the investments, are essentially run through computer programs and therefore do not include active fund management or processes.
+Some or all of the investments are essentially run through computer programmes and therefore do not include active fund management or processes.

 Multi-asset Single Manager Funds